 People who are experiencing, recovering or have recovered from an eating disorder are all people with lived experience.
 Sometimes these people can be referred to as consumers.

-This page contains resources for carers, people with lived experience, families and the general public.
+This page contains resources for carers, people with lived experience, families, supports and the general public.

-www.feedyourinstinct.com.au - This interactive resource has been devised to help families of 10 - 20 year-olds to assess the early warning signs of eating disorders in their child.
+The Victorian Centre of Excellence in Eating Disorders (CEED) has created www.feedyourinstinct.com.au, an interactive resource devised to help families of children aged between 10 to 20 to assess the early warning signs of eating disorders in their child.
 Critically, this tool provides an individualised evaluation of the behaviours the family is observing via a step-by-step Q&A format.
 Once users progress through the Q&A, they finish with a printable PDF report personalised to their child's experience, which they can take to their local GP for action.
 The report also provides GPs with best-practice guidelines for further assessment and diagnosis.

 Lived Experience Resources

-www.cci.health.wa.gov.au/Resources/Looking-After-Yourself/Appearance-Concerns - The Centre for Clinical Interventions (CCI) is pleased to announce the online publication of our latest set of consumer modules: ‘Caring Less About Your Looks’.
+The Centre for Clinical Interventions (CCI) has published their latest set of consumer modules: ‘Caring Less About Your Looks’, which can be found at www.cci.health.wa.gov.au/Resources/Looking-After-Yourself/Appearance-Concerns.

 Rather than change specific beliefs about appearance, these modules have been designed to help lessen the impact that appearance concerns can have on someone’s quality of life.
 They examine the factors that keep people overly focused on their appearance, and introduce specific strategies that target these mechanisms directly.
 In short, they are about helping people to care less about their looks, and more about other things in life.
 These modules are designed to be worked through in sequence from Module 1-7.
 Consumers can work on these modules independently, or with the assistance of a mental health professional.

-For more information about CCI, our resources and training, please visit https://www.cci.health.wa.gov.au/
+For more information about CCI, their resources and training, please visit https://www.cci.health.wa.gov.au/

-www.eatingdisordersinfo.org.au - A mobile-friendly website specifically created for a young audience.
+NEDC has created www.eatingdisordersinfo.org.au, a mobile-friendly website specifically designed for a young audience.